VWire Arduino Library

 Vwire.alarm(message)â

-Send a persistent alarm notification (sound + high-priority push).
+Send a persistent alarm notification with mobile sound and vibration handling.

 Vwire.alarm("Temperature critical!");